 James Howe is President of Bragg Creek Financial Consultants Ltd., a private financial consulting company.
 He brings extensive corporate board experience to Pason, including in the oil and natural gas and related service industries, together with significant accounting, finance and executive compensation expertise.
-Over his 40-year career, Mr. Howe has served as Chief Financial Officer of several public companies and currently serves on the board of directors and audit committee of Bengal Energy Ltd. and the board of directors, audit committee and compensation committee of Ensign Energy Services Inc. Mr. Howe earned a B.A. from the Ivey School of Business at the University of Western Ontario and is a Chartered Accountant.
+Over his career, Mr. Howe has served as Chief Financial Officer of several public companies and currently serves on the board of directors and audit committee of Bengal Energy Ltd. and the board of directors, audit committee and compensation committee of Ensign Energy Services Inc. Mr. Howe earned a B.A. from the Ivey School of Business at the University of Western Ontario and is a Chartered Accountant.
 He is a member of the Chartered Professional Accountants of Alberta.

-Lead Director, Chair of the Audit Committee
+Lead Director, Audit Committee Chair

-Director since: 1996 Independent Age: 71 Calgary, Alberta, Canada
+Director since: 1996 Independent Age: 72 Calgary, Alberta, Canada